oidoid/nature-elsewhere/readme.md

   ```

 I love how plain and readable the functional implementation is but using it is a
-drudgery and entirely unfun.
-The object-oriented implementation isn't
+drudgery, loses some of the typing provided by classes, and entirely unfun.
+The
-appreciably worse, is easy to write and painless to use.
-I also think that
+object-oriented implementation isn't appreciably worse, is easy to write and
-certain expressions, such as polymorphic behavior, can be more natural in
+painless to use.
+I also think that certain expressions, such as polymorphic
-object-oriented designs.
+behavior, can be more natural in object-oriented designs.

 Functional programming conventions are preferred.
 That is: